-BSC Procedure BSCP513 relating to Bulk Change of NHH Supplier Agent
+BSC Procedure BSCP513 relating to Bulk Change of Supplier Agent

 1. Reference is made to the Balancing and Settlement Code for the Electricity Industry in Great Britain and in particular, to the definition of “BSC Procedure”.

-2. This is BSC Procedure BSCP513, Version 4.0 relating to Bulk Change of NHH Supplier Agent.
+2. This is BSC Procedure BSCP513, 1 relating to Bulk Change of Supplier Agent.

-3. This BSC Procedure is effective from 18 July 2022.
+3. This BSC Procedure is effective from [date].

 4. This BSC Procedure has been approved by the Panel.